 Nuha Alotaibi is a Research Fellow at KFCRIS.
 She joined KFCRIS in November 2021.
+She participated in preparing the “Cultural Status” Report in the Kingdom of Saudi Arabia for the year 2021.
 Before joining the Center, she worked as a lecturer in English Language and Literature.
 She obtained her master’s degree in English Literature from the Imam Mohammad Ibn Saud Islamic University.
 Her research focuses on critical theory, comparative literature, and orientalism.

-“Echoes Of Trapped Voices: The Role of Women in Doris Lessing’s The Grass is Singing and Ahlam Mosteghanemi’s Memory in The Flesh,” IJHSSI 7:2 (2018), pp. 74-77.
+“Echoes Of Trapped Voices: The Role of Women in Doris Lessing’s The Grass is Singing and Ahlam Mosteghanemi’s Memory in The Flesh,” International Journal of Humanities and Social Science Invention, 2018.